ypid/dotfiles/README.md

 The use of the shift modifier key is not explicitly written down (-> case sensitive).

+Left hand only: Should be easy to use with the left hand, because it is often used during work with the mouse.
+For example switching windows or Ctrl+c to copy to the clipboard.

 ## Special keys
 Key name      | Comment
 ------------- | -------------